General Information

 2 evercrisp apples

 We are now offering the option of a half produce share!
 This opportunity allows those who may have a limited ability to cook, or are only cooking for one, to take home a more manageable share of produce each week.
 We hope that this will help shareholders include more fresh and local veggies in their diets.
-Half-share holders will receive four preselected produce items from the full weekly share — please see the basic produce share above for examples of what these produce items might be.
+Half-share holders will receive four preselected produce items from the full weekly share.

 Additional Shares